ViewComponent/view_component/CONTRIBUTING.md

 If you are the current maintainer of this gem:

 1. Create a branch for the release: `git checkout -b release-vxx.xx.xx`
 1. Bump gem version in `lib/action_view/component/version.rb`.
+Try to adhere to SemVer.
 1. Add version heading/entries to `CHANGELOG.md`.
 1. Make sure your local dependencies are up to date: `bundle`
 1. Ensure that tests are green: `bundle exec rake`